-The following are important to the implementation of weapons use.
+The following are important to the use of weapons.

 Drawing: Weapons are usually carried holstered or slung, unless the characters specifically state the contrary.
-A character attempting to use a holstered or slung weapon in a combat round is subject to a DM of -3 when drawing.
+When drawing, a character attempting to use a holstered or slung weapon in a combat round is subject to a DM of -3.
 When two or more people draw against each other (assuming surprise is not a factor), each rolls two dice and adds his or her dexterity; the character with the highest modified throw thus achieves surprise for the purpose of a first shot.